LS-PWII/composer-basics/README.md

 git clone <composer-basics>
 ```

-Now, we are going to initialize the project by running the `docker run --rm --interactive --tty -v $(pwd):/app composer init` command.
+Now, we are going to initialize the project by running the `docker run --rm --interactive --tty -v ${PWD}:/app composer init` command.
 This command is going to ask you a few questions about the project that you need to answer.
 After finishing all the questions, it should create a file called **composer.json** with all the provided information.

-- If you are using Windows PowerShell, use curly brackets for the `pwd` command: `docker run --rm --interactive --tty -v ${pwd}:/app composer init`.

 If you open it with your favourite editor, it should look something like this: